jatap/ts-template-generator/README.md

-# ES6 Template Generator
+# TypeScript Template Generator

-Template to generate new ES6 projects
+Template to generate new TypeScript projects

 ## Table of Contents